numediart/ConnectedScenicObjects/Arduino_lib/Readme.md

 Others can be installed from Arduino IDE Libraries Manager or directly from Github if you want to have the latest version.

 ### Unmodified
-You can either install them from Github links, from this folder or from Arduino IDE Libraries Manager if available
+You can either install them from Github links<or from Arduino IDE Libraries Manager if available

 * [FastLED](https://github.com/FastLED/FastLED) by Daniel Garcia, under MIT License
 * [RunningAverage](https://github.com/RobTillaart/Arduino/tree/master/libraries/RunningAverage) and [RunningMedian](https://github.com/RobTillaart/Arduino/tree/master/libraries/RunningMedian) by Rob Tillaart, under MIT License